citusdata/tools/packaging/README.md

 ## Usage

 Ensure your `GITHUB_TOKEN` environment variable is properly set (see the man page if you're not sure how to do that).
 Make sure Docker is running, then you're off to the races!
-For example, to build a `citus` nightly on CentOS 7, Debian Jessie and Ubuntu Xenial, run the following within the "citusdata/packaging" repo directory:
+For example, to build a `citus` community nightly on Debian Jessie and Ubuntu Xenial, first change your directory into "citusdata/packaging" repo directory and then checkout the `debian/citus` branch.
+Then execute the following:

 `citus_package -p el/7 -p debian/jessie -p ubuntu/xenial citus nightly`